Our Team

 Email: jtoomey@goatstownetss.ie

-Caitlin Maher, Second Year Clan Tutor, Teacher of Home Economics and Irish
+Caitlin Maher, Third Year Clan Tutor, Teacher of Home Economics and Irish

 Caitlin teaches Home Economics and Irish in Goatstown ETSS.
 Caitlin’s teaching journey spans across various educational environments.
 Caitlin has worked as a written examiner for the new junior cycle examinations.
 At the core of Caitlin’s teaching is the commitment to inclusivity.
 She believes every student should have an equal opportunity to learn and grow.
 Caitlin’s passion for inclusive education led her to explore the inclusion of autistic learners in mainstream home economics classes for her master’s dissertation.
 Her research insights continue to inform her classroom practices.
 Caitlin has cultivated her love for the Irish language through immersion experiences in the Gaeltacht, making her a dedicated advocate for promoting Irish culture and language.